 The first step is to decide whether you’re going to do an exchange or non-exchange program.
-Exchange means you’ll continue to pay your normal tuition fees to the University of Sydney, you won’t pay tuition to your host university.
-If you’re a Commonwealth-supported student, it’ll be deferred to HECS – you’ll just need to budget for your flights, accommodation, meals, entertainment and any additional travel plans.
+Generally speaking, exchange means you continue to pay your tuition fees to the University of Sydney.
+If you’re a Commonwealth-supported student, it’ll be deferred to HECS – you’ll need to budget for your flights, accommodation, meals, entertainment and any additional travel plans.

 What’s better than free money?
-There is a pool of more than $4.2 million in travel funding schemes, waiting for you to claim your stake – and they are not hard to secure.
-For example, all you need is a WAM over 70 and you’re already eligible to pick up a Vice-Chancellor’s Global Mobility Scholarship, worth between $1,000 – $2,000 – and you don’t even need to apply for it.
+There is a vast pool of millions of dollars in travel funding schemes, waiting for you to claim your stake – and they are not hard to secure.
+For example, all you need is a WAM over 70 and you’re already eligible to pick up a Vice-Chancellor’s Global Mobility Scholarship, worth $1,500 – and you don’t even need to apply for it.
 That’s just the tip of the iceberg when you consider all the other programs with funds that individual faculties, governments and partner universities are willing to throw at you.

 You should always double-check if you’re eligible for government support payments, especially if you’ve recently turned 22.
 Youth allowance is for full-time students between 18 and 24 who meet certain eligibility conditions.
 If you currently qualify for Centrelink payments, or will qualify due to a change of circumstance while on exchange, you’ll receive the higher away from home rate as long as your overseas studies contribute towards your Australian-approved course.
 The only caveat is that if you continue to travel after your exchange finishes, your payments will be stopped until you return to Australia.